hkotek/hkotek.com/research.md

 ------------------------------------
 This work explores the representation of gender in linguistics through the lens of examples sentences in textbooks and journal papers.
 We find pervasive gender bias both in the distribution of arguments and in the lexical choices in examples referring to male and female arguments.

-submitted
-: Cepeda, Paola, Hadas Kotek, Katharina Pabst, and Kristen Syrett. **Gender bias in linguistics textbooks: Has anything changed since Macaulay & Brice (1997)?**.

 2021
-: Kotek, Hadas, Rikker Dockum, Sarah Babinski, and Christopher Geissler. [**Gender bias and stereotypes in linguistic example sentences**](gender-Language.pdf).
-Accepted in *Language*.
+: Cepeda, Paola, Hadas Kotek, Katharina Pabst, and Kristen Syrett. [**Gender bias in linguistics textbooks: Has anything changed since Macaulay & Brice (1997)?**](https://muse.jhu.edu/article/840953). *Language* 97(4): 678--702.

 2021
+: Kotek, Hadas, Rikker Dockum, Sarah Babinski, and Christopher Geissler. [**Gender bias and stereotypes in linguistic example sentences**](https://muse.jhu.edu/article/840952). *Language* 97(4): 653--677.

+2021
-: Kotek, Hadas, Sarah Babinski, Rikker Dockum, and Christopher Geissler. [**Gender stereotypes and inclusion in language teaching**](gender-Babylonia.pdf).
-To appear in *Babylonia*.
+: Kotek, Hadas, Sarah Babinski, Rikker Dockum, and Christopher Geissler.
+2021. [**Gender stereotypes and inclusion in language teaching**](https://babylonia.online/index.php/babylonia/article/view/46). *Babylonia* 1: 66--70.

 2020
 : Kotek, Hadas, Sarah Babinski, Rikker Dockum, and Christopher Geissler. [**Gender representation in linguistic example sentences**](https://journals.linguisticsociety.org/proceedings/index.php/PLSA/article/view/4723). *Proceedings of the Linguistic Society of America (LSA)*, Volume 5, Number 1 (2020), 514--528.
 ISSN (online): 2473-8689.

 Related (non-peer-reviewed) work on this issue can be found in the [**REIL guidebook**](https://genderinlinguistics.com/reil/), which provides resources for equity and inclusivity for linguistic conference organizers.

+NLP
+---
+This is joint work with members of the Siri and Language Technologies Data Science team.

+2021
+: Patel, Alkesh, Akanksha Bindal, Hadas Kotak, Christopher Klein, and Jason D. Williams. [**Generating Natural Questions from Images for Multimodal Assistant**](https://arxiv.org/abs/2012.03678).
+IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).

+2020
+: Sun, David Q., Hadas Kotek, Christopher Klein, Mayank Gupta, William Li and Jason D. Williams. [**Improving Human-Labeled Data through Dynamic Automatic Conflict Resolution**](https://arxiv.org/abs/2012.04169).
+The 28th International Conference on Computational Linguistics (COLING).

 Scope restrictions in sluicing and ellipsis licensing